sachugowda/anpweb/content/about/index.md

 Research has been a driving force in my career, and I am delighted to have authored more than 100 research papers published in international conferences and journals.
 Over the years, I have actively participated in organizing and chairing various international conferences and have served as a reviewer for several esteemed journals.

-I am deeply committed to nurturing innovation and development in the academic community.
-Presently, I serve as the President of the Institute Innovation Council and the Chairman of the Career Development Cell.
+I am dedicated to nurturing research, innovation, and development in the passionate minds of dedicated individuals.
+Presently, I am serving as Chairman of the Career Development Cell and Professor at the department of Computer Science and Engineering.
+Currently I am supervising seven research scholars.
 These roles allow me to inspire and guide young minds to explore their potential and contribute meaningfully to the field of computer science.

 I look forward to connecting with fellow researchers, students, and enthusiasts as we collectively advance the frontiers of technology and innovation.